smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

     > **NOTE**: The `02_apply.sh` script invokes EMCO CLI tool - `emcoctl` and applies resource template file - `02_project_template.yaml` which contains the projects related resources to create in EMCO.

 ### Logical Cloud Setup
+The step includes:
+- Register a logical cloud associated with the physical clusters.

 Run the command for the logical cloud setup with expected result as below: